JSMassmann/jsmassmann.github.io/index.md

 I have not published any sets of notes regarding courses or particular topics.

-## In preparation

-I'm preparing a couple of research articles and preprints, as well as a book or two teaching set theory and "pure apeirology" to beginners.
-Of course, I won't upload their PDF or TEX here yet, for reasons related to privacy and plagiarism.

 ## Talks

 - "Subtlety, interpretability and nonprojectibility" (contributed talk, European Set Theory Conference 2024)